Our bylaws ground us in purpose and integrity, empowering every member to make a positive impact.

 The Executive Committee shall make recommendations for Board consideration regarding the Bookkeeper.

 The Board will vote for any new Directors at the annual September board meeting.
 The Executive officers of the board will also be selected and voted in at the annual September board meeting.
 Outgoing board directors are not allowed to vote for the Executive officers.
 All officers shall be chosen from Directors who have served on the board for at least one year.
 Officer positions will be for a one-year term.
 There are no term limits for officers.
 No officer shall hold more than one office during a given period.
 Officer positions are defined as President, Vice President, Secretary, Treasurer, and Safety.
-In the event of a vacancy in an officer position, the Board shall elect a replacement to serve the remainder of that term.

 The principal duties of the Vice President shall be the coordination of all activities necessary for securing access to playing facilities, the preparation of facilities for games, and for providing a safe playing environment.
 The Vice President's duties include the supervision of Fields, Equipment, and Safety for all sports programs that fall under POSA.